List of Death Note characters: Wedy

 Wedy (ウエディ, Uedi), real name Mary Kenwood (メリー・ケンウッド, Merī Ken'uddo), is a professional burglar in the employ of L. She installs bugs in the Yotsuba Group's meeting room to secretly observe the group's weekly meetings.
 She does the same for Higuchi's car, allowing the team to watch his desperate attempts to kill Matsuda.

 Wedy uses her initial in computer communication; to avoid confusion with Watari ("W"), she deliberately uses the lowercase form, "w".
-After L's death, Light kills her using his Death Note; Mary Kenwood dies in a motorcycle accident in Colorado.
+After L's death, Light kills her using his Death Note; Wedy dies in a motorcycle accident in Colorado.
 She, like Aiber, is referenced to, but does not appear in, Death Note: Another Note.